Dan Reiter, CFP®, CPA

 The amount of Social Security benefits you can receive as a divorced spouse depends on several factors, including your age, your earnings, and your ex-spouse's earnings.

 If you are still working and younger than age 67, your earnings from employment may also limit what you are eligible to receive.
-In 2024, the earnings limit is $22,320/year.
+In 2024, the earnings limit was $22,320/year.
 For every $2 earned over that limit, $1 is deducted until the benefit is eliminated altogether.
-However, once you turn age 67, there is no limit to how much you can work and receive your full benefit.
+However, once you turn 67, there is no limit to how much you can work and still receive your full benefit.

 Note that if your ex-spouse has died and you were married longer than ten years, even if your ex-spouse earned less, it might make sense to file for spousal benefits anyway!
 This is because a little-known strategy is still available for widows and widowers where they may claim one-half of their late (divorced) spouse’s benefit while delaying their own benefit until age 70.
 Why?
 Because this allows the widow(er)’s own benefit to continue to grow!
 It generally makes sense to file as soon as possible for a widow’s benefit (as early as age 60) so long as you are not currently working and subject to earnings limitations.